albill/albill.github.com/_posts/2002-06-03-shows-rites-and-activities.markdown

 ---
+author: admin
+date: '2002-06-03 02:39:00'
 layout: post
+slug: shows-rites-and-activities
+status: publish
 title: Shows, Rites, and Activities
-published: true
-meta: {}

-tags:
+wordpress_id: '841'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 I've had a busy weekend and actually haven't had much of a chance to get on the computer for more than a brief e-mail or two. <a href="http://www.anunnaki.org/origins/">Origins II</a> went well.
 I'm not sure how many people showed up in total but the FUNC was pretty much filled by the end of the evening.
 I heard most of the alcohol was sold as well.
 I got drafted for impromptu fire safety duty which generally means crouching low and in front ready to put flaming friends out. ;-)